-5) Start Slowly and Warm up
+5. Start slowly and warm up

 Do not stretch your legs until you have warmed up your body by jogging or biking slowly for about 5-10 minutes.
 Run every other day if you are just beginning and only add mileage to your run as you feel comfortable.

-Good luck with your running program and I hope you see improvement soon.
+Good luck with your running program.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?